MWatty/the-office-memory-game-pet-edition/README.md

 #### Images

 * All images used throughout the website have been carefully chosen to ensure the theme of the game is maintained throughout.
-Of course for the game itself the images are of pets and these pets add a fun element to the game, hoping to spark joy in the user experience.
+Of course, for the game itself the images are of pets and these pets add a fun element to the game, hoping to spark joy in the user experience.
 The aim of the image use in the game was fun.

 #### Final Project Variations